 |Composer Résumé of compositional activity and brief biographical sketch FAQS|

 |Printed PDF of Online Application|

-Meticulous care will be exercised with all materials, but neither the Endowment nor Brigham Young University will be responsible for lost or damaged scores or recordings.
+The Barlow Endowment does not return scores, recordings, or any other materials submitted by applicants.
+Meticulous care will be exercised in processing all materials submitted, but neither the Endowment nor Brigham Young University will be responsible for lost or damaged scores or recordings.
+FAQS

 The application deadline for receiving materials is close of business on June 1st of each calendar year.
 The application process is not complete until all materials have been received before close of business June 1st.
 Note: the university does not receive mail on Saturday, Sunday, or US national holidays.
 FAQS

 Commission decisions are made during the summer by the Barlow Endowment Board of Advisors.
 Commissioned composers will be notified before August 31st.
 FAQS The Barlow Endowment commissions composers who expect the premiere performance to occur no sooner than January 1st immediately following the awarding of the commission.
 FAQS